 Moreover, pumpkin seeds are high in unsaturated fats and iron which support heart health.
 This is important as the heart is one of the most common organs affected by diabetes.

-Also, pumpkin seeds and pulp contain plant compounds which help tissues and intestines absorb glucose, thus balancing the liver glucose levels.
+Also, pumpkin seeds and pulp contain plant compounds that help tissues and intestines absorb glucose, thus balancing the liver glucose levels.

 People with diabetes often experience endothelial dysfunction by reducing the nitric oxide levels in the body.
 However, folic acid helps reverse this, and since pumpkin is rich in folic acid, it means it’s beneficial for people with diabetes.